level23/druid-client/README.md

 ## Reindex / compact data / kill

 Druid stores data in segments.
 When you want to update some data, you have to rebuild the _whole_ segment.
-Therefore we use smaller segments when the data is still "fresh".
-The change of data needed to be rebuild is the biggest when it is fresh.
+Therefore, we use smaller segments when the data is still "fresh".
+The chance of data needed to be rebuild is the biggest when it is fresh.
 In this way, we only need to rebuild 1 hour of data, instead for a whole month or such.

 We use for example hour segments for "today" and "yesterday", and we have some processes which will change this data into